 Your current financial situation will affect how much you can contribute.
 If you're carrying a lot of debt or have trouble meeting your monthly obligations, then you may not be able to contribute as much as you'd like.

 If this is the case, you can shift your attention to focus on paying down debt — particularly high-interest debt — as this can help provide more financial breathing room.
 After improving your personal financial situation, you may be able to focus on increasing your contributions.

 If your finances are already in good shape and you have enough money left over every month, you can consider contributing some of the excess funds to your 401(k).
 Some people have a tendency to over save.
 However, money sitting in a savings account might not grow as much as it would if you invested it.
 Remember that investments cannot guarantee growth or sustainment of principal value, and they may lose value over time.
 Past performance is not an indication of future results.

 If you think your money could grow more in the market than your savings account, it may be wise to increase 401(k) contributions.

 3. Career & Lifestyle

 Significant life changes may provide an opportunity to boost your retirement contributions.
-For example, if you earn a promotion or raise, move to a lower cost area, or pay off student and credit card debt, these situations can give you the chance to save more.
+For example, if you earn a promotion or raise, leave your job, move to a lower cost area, or pay off student and credit card debt, these situations can give you the chance to save more.
 This can be especially true if you're able to avoid lifestyle inflation or the temptation to spend more just because your income has increased.

+It's important to keep in mind that increasing your 401(k) contributions doesn't require massive amounts of money.
 You could do this incrementally by increasing your contributions just 1% every year, which might not be that noticeable or significantly strain your budget.

 Contribution Increases Can Help Fund a Financially Secure Retirement